matheo/angular/libs/forms/README.md

 # @myndpm/dyn-forms

-Abstract layer to easily generate Dynamic Forms on Angular.
+Abstract layer to easily generate Dynamic Forms for Angular.

-From a Configuration Object, this library is able to load Dynamic Controls and create the Form Controls hierarchy from it.
-Each control configuration supports the default options of the Angular's Form Framework, and aims to facilitate the required setup of Angular Forms, being able to focus the development in the bussines logic.
+With this library we are able to dynamically create the Form Controls hierarchy from a Configuration Object, this is comprised of nested configuration objects which corresponds one-to-one with the form fields.

+Each nested field configuration supports the default options from Angular's form framework, while avoiding boilerplate.

 The general overview is shown at this [Prezi](https://prezi.com/view/4Ok1bgCWvf0g26FMVwfx/)ntation.